Saunved/mint-css/README.md

 * A consistent class naming system will allow various flavors to be interchangeable, giving us the ability to adapt to new flavors quickly.
 Although this cannot be enforced, we can take good care to use the ```docs/class-list``` file for any classes that we might require.

 * The world has moved beyond framework-based grids.
 I have included the skeleton-css grid directly in the project, but you can always comment out the component from the ```./src/main.scss``` file and use CSS Grids instead.

-## What are flavors?
-A flavor is a type of UI.
-E.g. "Material design" is a flavor, or "Flat" is a flavor.
-I decided not to call it a theme, since that term is used to define the color themes in this project.
-Flavors contain partials (css code for different UI elements). **All flavors share javascript components that add functionality to the css.**

-You can create your own flavors.
-You can even copy and modify some partials from the existing flavors if you wish to.
-To start creating flavors quickly, you can create a copy of the existing ```blueprint``` flavor, and modify it however you wish to.
-You can refer to the ```default``` flavor to get an idea of the implementation.

-A list of class names that you should ideally retain for consistency is provided in this file: [docs/class-list.md](./docs/class-list.md).

 ## How you can contribute
 Refer to the [CONTRIBUTING.md file](https://github.com/Saunved/mint-css/blob/master/CONTRIBUTING.md)